Statiko-dev/statiko.dev/content/en/docs/Set Up/5-configuring-nodes.md

     # This impacts the node's management APIs only, and not individual websites
     # Defaults to true if not set
     enabled: yes

+    # TODO: ACME

     # Path to the TLS certificate for the node's management APIs
-    # If this is empty or the file doesn't exist, will generate a self-signed certificate
+    # If this is empty or the file doesn't exist, will generate a self-signed certificate or request one from an ACME service
     # Defaults to "/etc/statiko/node-public.crt" if not set
     certificate: "/etc/statiko/node-public.crt"
     # Path to the TLS key for the node's management APIs
-    # If this is empty or the file doesn't exist, will generate a self-signed certificate
+    # If this is empty or the file doesn't exist, will generate a self-signed certificate or request one from an ACME service
     # Defaults to "/etc/statiko/node-private.key" if not set
     key: "/etc/statiko/node-private.key"
   # Configuration for DH parameters generation